 Share your talents at Fun Night, every Friday evening – our family-friendly in-house talent show!

 Volunteers who work 30 hours a week and/or are at World Fellowship for less than four weeks are compensated with room and board.
-In case of a particular World Fellowship staffing need, we may make an exception to this policy and pay returning staff members with a proven record of excellent workers who are working for less than four weeks.
+In case of a particular staffing need, we may make an exception to this policy and pay returning staff members with a proven record of excellent workers who are working for less than four weeks.

-Transportation scheduled to town (6 to 12 miles away) for shopping and “Staf Night Out”.
+Transportation scheduled to town (6 to 12 miles away) for shopping and “Staff Night Out”.
 Day trip to Boston or Portland may be coordinated with other staff members.

 If you are interested in becoming a staff member/volunteer, please contact us.
 We ask you to complete an application form and send a letter of recommendation as well as a phone contact number from someone with whom you have worked, whether as a student or as an employee.

 Upon receipt, we will let you know that we received the application and letter of recommendation and notify you of hiring as soon as we know.
 We will consider hiring for part of the season, but we give priority to applicants who are available for the whole season – for most positions, that’s June 15 to September 7.

 Returning staff who submit applications by April 3 will be given priority.
-The deadline for all others is April 10, as we try to complete hiring by April 17.
 Applications received later will be considered if openings are still available.

 If we offer you a position, you will receive a job offer and employee handbook by email.
-Once we receive your signed contract back by regular mail we will notify you that you are officially hired.
+Once we receive your signed contract back we will notify you that you are officially hired.